-Public employees deserve a special mention, as the law introducing pension funds excluded them.
-Up to now, coverage of public employees is limited.
-Contractual pension funds are only possible for school personnel (Espero) and the National Health, as well as regional or local authorities (Perseo and Sirio).
+The coverage of public employees by specific retirement products is very limited, as the law introducing pension funds excluded them.
+Contractual pension funds are only possible for individuals working in National Education (Espero), in the National Health and in a regional or local authority (Perseo and Sirio).
+These contractual pension funds were implemented in 1993.